AK Fitness & Yoga, Hanoi

 Cost: 50k a go.

 AK Fitness & Yoga is in the popular “Old Quarter” area of Hanoi, around 1.5km north of Ho Hoan Kiem Lake.
-It’s just a block away from TopGym Fitness and Yoga, which I visited a couple of weeks back.
+You’ll find it just a block away from TopGym Fitness and Yoga, which I visited a couple of weeks ago.
 The entrance is clearly visible from the street and it’s correctly positioned on Google Maps – simple.

-The gym is spread over three floors and you’ll find a studio on the 4th floor.
-A dance class was in progress when I arrived, the music was pumping and the locals seemed to be having lots of fun!
+The gym is spread over three floors and you’ll find a studio on the fourth floor.
+I saw a dance class in progress when I arrived, the music was pumping and the locals seemed to be having lots of fun!

 The ground floor is your cardio area, whilst the second floor has mostly resistance equipment and floor space.
 The top floor meanwhile broadly contains free weights and a few more resistance machines.